 Ask any resident however and two words you're likely to get is chalk and cheese.
 Dubai tends to act then think, Abu Dhabi think (a lot) and then act.
 That (very generalised) difference permeates pretty much everything there is about the two cities.
 Abu Dhabi, the capital, is slower, more planned, less exciting, but much more stable and grounded.
 Dubai is exciting, vibrant, and unpredictable.

 This filters down to the type of jobs on offer, buildings to live in, or more relevant to this site, schooling you can expect.
 Dubai boasts curricula from around the world, at every conceivable price point.
-The UAE version of the North London Collegiate School, opening next year, will be the country's most expensive with fees topping out at 130,000 AED.
+The UAE version of the North London Collegiate School, opened in 2017 and is currently the country's most expensive with fees topping out at 130,000 AED.
+It will be surpassed next year by the arrival of New York import Dwight.
 There are private schools however with fees of less than 5,000 AED.

 The pipeline of schools in Abu Dhabi is markedly slower, in part because it plans.
 The emirate's education regulator determines curriculum, price points, school sizes, and locations of its new schools at a level that would not be conceivable in its more commercially led, laissez faire neighbour.
 The result is less choice for parents, but a more homogeneous set of schools less prone to bubbles.
 The most expensive school in the capital is another UK import, Cranleigh, at 76,000 AED.

 Both Dubai and Abu Dhabi do have regular school inspections however, so in addition to checking WhichSchoolAdvisor.com, and our sister site, SchoolsCompared.com, prospective parents can access official reports on schools.
 Other emirates are not there yet, although schools across the UAE are suject to MoE inspections.
 Their findings however are not made so public.